 Supplies are consumable products used by a functional centre.
-Accounts exist for items ranging from paper, computer supplies, test manuals and forms, medications and other clinical products.
-In order to make supply transaction coding more efficient, finance and materials management departments should coordinate the stores catalogue to link individual stock item codes to supply expense codes.
+Accounts exist for items ranging from paper, computer supplies, replacement parts, medications, and other clinical products.
+To make supply transaction coding more efficient, finance and materials management departments should coordinate the stores catalogue to link individual stock item codes to supply expense codes.
 All expense accounts should be reviewed to ensure that the items included in these accounts are appropriate and to ensure that the expenses for all functional centres are recorded accurately.
 Only those items used by the discipline specific departments should be charged to their functional centre.